Xfatmaah/AI-Assisted-Liver-Lesion-Segmentation-for-Structured-Radiology-Reporting/README.md

 Couinaud liver segments — as a foundation for AI-assisted, radiologist- reviewed structured reporting.

-> **Research prototype, not a diagnostic tool.** This pipeline is
-> AI-assisted decision-support software for research and evaluation.
-It has
-> not been clinically validated, does not replace radiologist review, and
-> all findings require confirmation by a qualified radiologist before any
-> clinical use.

 ## Problem Statement

 Manually reviewing liver CT scans for lesions, measuring liver segment